 Recycled Minds – Thoughts from our heads & yours

 Collaborative project to share the diverse perspectives and work of our contributors.
 Bloggers, scholars, activists, artists, writers, friends seeking to create a space for a deeper understanding of and appreciation for the world around us.
-We hope our efforts here can contribute to meaningful conversation and contemplation, and help to spur ourselves and others toward creating positive change in our communities and around the world.

 The Rockstar Anthropologist – Where anthropology comes to chat